-- When conditions warrant (or when relevant advisories are issued), Cooperative will require a visual inspection of any line that has been de-energized by protective relaying prior to re-energizing. - The following is a list of Cooperative stations with circuits located in areas susceptible to wildfires; responding local fire departments are also listed.
+- When conditions warrant (or when relevant advisories are issued), Cooperative will require a visual inspection of any line in its Rolling Plains division that has been de-energized by protective relaying prior to re-energizing. - The following is a list of Cooperative stations with circuits located in areas susceptible to wildfires; responding local fire departments are also listed.